journeyapps/node-sqlcipher/README.md

     npm install mocha
     npm test

+# Publishing

+To publish a new version, run:

+    npm version minor -m "%s [publish binary]" npm publish

+Publishing of the prebuilt binaries is performed on CircleCI and AppVeyor.

 # Acknowledgments

 Most of the work in this library is from the [node-sqlite3](https://github.com/mapbox/node-sqlite3) library by [MapBox](http://mapbox.org/).